-In this part of the data visualization project, we will review charts that help find similarities and differences between various categories of data and discuss their purposes and specifics.
+In this part of the data visualization project, we will review discrete data graphs that help find similarities and differences between various categories of data and discuss their purposes and specifics.

 But firstly, let’s sort out what a discrete data is.